preciofishbone/OmniaDocsG2/pages/create-page/index.rst

 When the last Wizard step has been edited, something like the following is shown.
 What you will do next is really up to you, but to save a draft at this point is a good idea.

 .. image:: new-page-finished.png

+**Note!** A new page is never shown for users until it's published at least once.